sherpc/pathfinder/README.md

-# traceman
+# Pathfinder

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to track fns execution context and search through it.

 ## Usage